OMNIALowCode/omnia3/docs/pages/omnia3/GettingStarted/omnia3_databasedevelopment.md

 You've successfully added the new OMNIA local server to pgAdmin.
 To check the OMNIA database click in the dropdown next to the new server, then do it again in "`Databases`" and "`omnia`".

 That's it!
 Now you have access to the entire subscription database, allowing you to locally run SQL Queries with _IntelliSense_ that supports entity and platform properties and variables.
+You may also **edit** those queries, check [here](#4-how-to-edit-sql-queries) on how to.

 ## 2. Find a customized port